Athlete performing a hip flexor stretch as part of a post-workout recovery routine

 Should You Stretch Before or After a Workout?
 What the Research Says

 The gym debate over stretching has been going on for decades.
-The “never stretch before lifting” crowd and the “always warm up with static stretches” crowd have been arguing past each other while most people do neither consistently and wonder why they keep getting hurt.
+The “never stretch before lifting” crowd and the “always warm up with static stretches” crowd often argue past each other, even though the useful answer depends on the activity, the stretching dose, and the athlete.

 Here is what the research actually shows — and more importantly, the honest assessment of where most athletes actually are with their mobility.